 SDI may also be tied directly to GND or V{DD} in order to simplify the user interface.
-In the case of the LTC2460, the 60Hz output rate is selected if SDI is tied low and the 30Hz output rate is selected if SDI is tied to V{DD} .
-The LTC2462 output rate is always 60Hz independent of SDI or SPD.
-The reference sleep mode is disabled for both the LTC2460 and LTC2462 if SDI is tied to GND or V{DD} .
+If SDI is tied LOW the output rate is 208sps and if SDI is tied HIGH the output rate is 833sps.
+The reference sleep mode is disabled if SDI is tied to GND or V{DD} .

 The DATA INPUT/OUTPUT state concludes in one of two different ways.
 First, the DATA INPUT/OUTPUT state operation is completed once all 16 data bits have been shifted out and the clock then goes low.
-This corresponds to the 16th falling edge of SCK.
+This corresponds to the 16^{th} falling edge of SCK.
 Second, the DATA INPUT/OUTPUT state can be aborted at any time by a LOW-to-HIGH transition on the $\overline{\text{CS}}$ input.
-Following either one of these two actions, the LTC2460/LTC2462 will enter the CONVERT state and initiate a new conversion cycle.
+Following either one of these two actions, the LTC2470/LTC2472 will enter the CONVERT state and initiate a new conversion cycle.